mdalbakiakon/My-Full-Stack-Development-Journey/README.md

 # 🚀 **My Web Development Journey**

 ## 🌟 **About This Repository**
-This repository is a personal diary of my **journey to becoming a Web Developer**.
+This repository is a personal diary of my **journey to becoming a Full-Stack Web Developer**.
 I’ll document my progress, share projects, and reflect on my experiences as I learn and grow in the world of web development.

 ## 🛠️ **Technologies I'm Learning**